Increasing your customer life-time value is necessary if you want to build a lasting profitable business.

 You can also add to that additional one-time services – like the creation of a mobile app.
 And later on add even more upsells – like conversion optimization for the mobile app as well.

-Low customer retention – getting new customers is hard but losing them is easy.
+Getting new customers is hard but losing them is easy.
 And costly.

 It’s hard to build a profitable business if your clients are staying only for a few months.
 You will need to find a way to increase your customer retention rate and that will result in increase in your customer lifetime value as well.